Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 Once the service started, when you start the `TodoListDaemon` desktop application, it repeatedly:

 - adds items to the todo list maintained by the service,
-- lists the existing items.
+- lists the existing todo list items.

-No user interaction is involved.
+No user interaction is involved in this sample.

 ![Overview](./ReadmeFiles/TodoListDaemon.png)